 Nagolla Raja Maha Viharaya

-.
-Nagolla Purana Raja Maha Viharaya (Sinhala: නාගොල්ල පුරාණ රජමහා විහාරය) is a Buddhist temple situated in Nagolla village in Kurunegala District, Sri Lanka.
+N agolla Purana Raja Maha Viharaya (Sinhala: නාගොල්ල පුරාණ රජමහා විහාරය) is a Buddhist temple situated in Nagolla village in Kurunegala District, Sri Lanka.
 History Locals attribute the construction of this temple to King Valagamba (103, 88-77 B.C.) of Anuradhapura (Anuradha & Kumari, 2015).
-A cave inscription belonging to the period between the 3rd century B.C. and the 1st century A.D. has been found on the temple premises.
+A cave inscription belonging to the period between the 3rd century B.C. and the 1st century A.D. is found at the site.
 Period: 3rd century B.C.-1st century A.D.
 Script: Early Brahmi Language: Old Sinhala Transcript: Parumaka-Shumana-putana paca-batikana lene Translation: The cave of the five brothers who are the sons of the chief Sumana Citation: Paranavitana, 1970. p.76.
 The temple was later renovated during the Kandyan Period .
 It is said that the Kandyan chief Pilimatalawe Maha Adikarama used prisoners and constructed some stone steps of this temple (Anuradha & Kumari, 2015).
-A protected site The Stupa and the image house with ancient murals in the prem…
+A Protected Site The Stupa and the image house with ancient murals in the premises of Nagolla Raja Maha Vihara in the Grama Nil…